 Ariel Mitnick, holds an A.B. in Neurobiology from Harvard College, from which she graduated magna cum laude, and an M.M. in violin performance from New England Conservatory where she studied with Donald Weilerstein and graduated with academic honors.
 At Harvard, Ariel was elected to the Phi Beta Kappa society and was a three-time Harvard College Scholar; at NEC, she was elected to Pi Kappa Lambda, a musical honors society.
 As a biologist, Ariel's research includes work on dopamine receptors involved in schizophrenia and zebrafish brain mapping, as well as an honors thesis on a cerebellar algorithm.
 With a wide range of academic interests, Ariel has also enjoyed exploring electrical engineering, literature, computer science, economics, and philosophy; she previously worked as a philosophy research assistant in the field of epistemology.
 Ariel's violin career has led her to appear at the Chamber Music Society of Lincoln Center, as a soloist with the Westchester Philharmonic and other orchestras, and at music festivals such as Yellow Barn Music Festival, Music Academy of the West, The Perlman Music Program, and the Music Festival of the Hamptons.
 She has performed at venues such as Lincoln Center's Alice Tully Hall and Jordan Hall at New England Conservatory and has collaborated with renowned musicians such as Roger Tapping, Robert Levin, Natasha Brofsky, and Anthony Marwood.
 Ariel currently works at Knewton as a software engineer.

 Rainer Crosett received his M.M. in Cello Performance at New England Conservatory, where he studied with Paul Katz.
 He received his A.B. magna cum laude in Philosophy from Harvard, where he was elected to Phi Beta Kappa and received an Artist Development Fellowship and the Lucy Allen Paton Prize for excellence in the humanities and fine arts.
 He has performed at the Yellow Barn, Aspen, and Kneisel Hall music festivals and served as principal cellist of the New York String Orchestra.
 His philosophical interests include the foundations of human rights and international justice, and he has been involved extensively in advocacy efforts on the issue of North Korean human rights.
 He is particularly excited about the ways that music can be a force for social change, and he has given several fundraising concerts for North Korean refugees in both the US and Seoul.
-Rainer is currently pursuing an M.M. in Chamber Music Performance at USC, studying with Ralph Kirshbaum.
+Rainer completed a Graduate Certificate in Cello Performance at USC in May 2017 and is currently pursuing an Artist Diploma there with Ralph Kirshbaum.